Economy of China: Agriculture

 China is the world's largest producer and consumer of agricultural products – and some 300 million Chinese farm workers are in the industry, mostly laboring on pieces of land about the size of U.S. farms.
 Virtually all arable land is used for food crops.
 China is the world's largest producer of rice and is among the principal sources of wheat, corn (maize), tobacco, soybeans, potatoes, sorghum, peanuts, tea, millet, barley, oilseed, pork, and fish.
 Major non-food crops, including cotton, other fibers, and oilseeds, furnish China with a small proportion of its foreign trade revenue.
 Agricultural exports, such as vegetables and fruits, fish and shellfish, grain and meat products, are exported to Hong Kong.
 Yields are high because of intensive cultivation, for example, China's cropland area is only 75% of the U.S. total, but China still produces about 30% more crops and livestock than the United States.
 China hopes to further increase agricultural production through improved plant stocks, fertilizers, and technology.

-According to the government statistics issued in 2005, after a drop in the yield of farm crops in 2000, output has been increasing annually.

-According to the United Nations World Food Program, in 2003, China fed twenty percent of the world's population with only seven percent of the world's arable land.
-China ranks first worldwide in farm output, and, as a result of topographic and climatic factors, only about 10–15 percent of the total land area is suitable for cultivation.
-Of this, slightly more than half is unirrigated, and the remainder is divided roughly equally between paddy fields and irrigated areas.
-Nevertheless, about 60 percent of the population lives in the rural areas, and until the 1980s a high percentage of them made their living directly from farming.
-Since then, many have been encouraged to leave the fields and pursue other activities, such as light manufacturing, commerce, and transportation; and by the mid-1980s farming accounted for less than half of the value of rural output.
-Today, agriculture contributes only 13% of China's GDP.
+According to the United Nations World Food Programme, in 2022, China fed eighteen percent of the world's population with only seven percent of the world's arable land.

 Animal husbandry constitutes the second most important component of agricultural production.
 China is the world's leading producer of pigs, chickens, and eggs, and it also has sizable herds of sheep and cattle.
 Since the mid-1970s, greater emphasis has been placed on increasing the livestock output.
 China has a long tradition of ocean and freshwater fishing and of aquaculture.
 Pond raising has always been important and has been increasingly emphasized to supplement coastal and inland fisheries threatened by overfishing and to provide such valuable export commodities as prawns.
 China is also unmatched in the size and reach of its fishing armada with anywhere from 200,000 to 800,000 boats, some as far afield as Argentina.
 Fueled primarily by government subsidies, its growth and activities have largely gone unchecked.